 All Relations United sponsored an event called, "Connecting Communities Across South Dakota," on March 23, 2018 at the Ramkota Inn in Rapid City.

-All Relations United through Fam First Fathers Against Meth sponsored two anti-meth rallies at the men's prison in Springfield, and an anti-meth rally on June 1st, 2018 at the men's prison in Springfield, South Dakota.
+All Relations United in partnership with Fam First Fathers Against Meth sponsored two anti-meth rallies at the men's prison in Springfield, and an anti-meth rally at the women's prison in Pierre, South Dakota.

 The anti-meth rally was attended by inmates, state representatives and Department of Corrections officials.
 Tribal leaders, leaders from nearby communities and supporting organizations participated in advocating for abstinence and sobriety on both sidees of the wall.